pkgcore/pkgcore/doc/config.rst

 "pkgcore.ebuild.repository.UnconfiguredTree".
 The "repo" type means it is something containing packages.
 The "class" means that this particular repo contains unbuilt ebuilds.
 Below that are various parameters specific to this class.
-How those are interpreted depends on the class.
+The "type" comment tells you how the argument is interpreted (this depends on the class).

 The first is "cache".
 This is a nested section: it defines a new object of the type "cache", class "pkgcore.cache.flat_hash.database".
 Below that are the parameters given to this cache class.
 It is import to understand that the ebuild repository does not care about the exact class of the cache.
-All it needs is something of type "class".
+All it needs is one or more things of type "cache".
 There could have been some db-based cache here for example.

-The next argument to the repo is "default_mirrors" which is simply handled as a string, just like "location".
+The next argument to the repo is "default_mirrors" which is handled as a list of strings. "location" is a single string.

 "eclass_cache" is a section reference pointing to the named section "eclass stack" defined elsewhere in the dump (omitted here).